pub type Surface = RCHandle<SkSurface>;Expand description

 info dimensions are greater than zero;

-is large enough to contain info width pixels of crate::ColorType
+row_bytes is large enough to contain info width pixels of crate::ColorType, or is zero.

 Sourcepub fn new_raster_n32_premul(size: impl Into<ISize>) -> Option<Self>